Cultural warning

 The full details of the Settlement are recorded in six Indigenous Land Use Agreements (ILUAs) made in compliance with the Native Title Act 1993 (NTA).

-For a chronology of the key events for the South West Native Title Settlement, read the South West Native Title Settlement Timeline.
+For a chronology of the all key events read the South West Native Title Settlement Timeline.

 Resolution of native title in the Settlement Area